tinykite/botanic-romantic/_recipes/chickea-salad-with-sumac.md

 category: "sumac"

 ---
-### Yield
-Serves 4 as a side dish

 This salad is inspired by the flavors of za’atar, a spice blend popular in Israel and Palestine.
 Sumac is a key ingredient, lending a rich, tangy flavor that melds with the more familiar thyme.
-You can increase the amount of sumac to your liking!
+You can increase the amount of sumac to your liking! _Serves 4 as a side dish_

 ### Dressing Ingredients
 - 1/2 cup olive oil